Profitbase/Episode-Docs/articles/flow/workspaces.md

 ## Workspace Objects

 Workspace Objects are reusable objects that consist of multiple values, for example a SQL Server connection having a server name, database name, username, and password.
-Instead of defining a different connection for every SQL Server action in a Flow, you can reuse an existing connection object and manage its settings once.
+Instead of defining a different connection for every SQL Server action in a Flow, you can reuse an existing connection object and manage its settings in one central location.

 [Read more about Workspace Objects](workspaces/workspace-objects.md)